kaitlynmcl/cli_rpn_calculator/README.md

 ### Future Enhancements

-- **Alternate Interfaces**: We could consider implementing additional interfaces such as WebSocket, file-based input/output, or TCP socket communication.
+- **Alternate Interfaces**: We could implement additional interfaces such as WebSocket, file-based input/output, or TCP socket communication.
 These interfaces would allow for integration with other systems or tools, providing more flexibility in how users interact with the calculator.
   - **WebSocket**: Implementing a WebSocket interface would allow the calculator to interact with web-based clients in real time, enabling remote access to the calculator from browsers or other web applications.
   - **File-Based Input/Output**: A file-based interface could allow users to provide input through files (e.g., `.txt` or `.csv`) and retrieve output in a file format.
 This would make it easier to automate calculations and integrate the calculator into workflows where input and output are stored in files.
   - **TCP Socket Communication**: Supporting TCP socket communication would allow the calculator to be used in networked environments where commands are sent over a network.
 This could be useful for integrating the calculator into server-side applications, IoT devices, or other distributed systems.